 When comparing Workflowy vs Trello, the Slant community recommends Trello for most people.
-In the question“What is the best cross-platform to-do list app?”
-Trello is ranked 2nd while Workflowy is ranked 5th.
+In the question“What are the best cross-platform task apps?”
+Trello is ranked 6th while Workflowy is ranked 7th.
 The most important reason people chose Trello is:

 There are two primary columns: the board is shown on the left and all the other controls on the right.
 The main means of interaction is dragging and dropping to-do cards into the various lists.
 The board structure is very customizable, and includes a variety of features that help along the way: color-coding, due dates, card images, checklists with a graphics bar that allows following progress easily, and card aging for cards that haven’t been touched in a long time.